bzhai/multimodal_sleep_stage_benchmark/README.md

 ## Build Dataset

+The dataset can be obtained from the ([RR Interval data](https://sleepdata.org/datasets/mesa/files/polysomnography/annotations-rpoints])) and ([actigraphy data](https://sleepdata.org/datasets/mesa/files/actigraphy)) from ([MESA](https://sleepdata.org/datasets/mesa))
+Note: The RR interval is the time between QRS complexes which is also known as Inter-beat interval (IBI).

 To simplify the reading of benchmark data, we wrote special classes.
 The following command takes Actigraphy and RRI data to build the dataset that used for the benchmarking experiments.
 It may take several hours to create the dataset.